smlhelp/book/src/examples/basics.md

 val a = y
 ```

-What is the value of y before the let-in-end expression?
+What is the value of `y` before the let-in-end expression?

 y = 0

-What is the value of y within the let-in-end expression?
+What is the value of `y` within the let-in-end expression?

 y = 2

-What is the value of a?
+What is the value of `a`?

 a = 0

-What is the value of z?
+What is the value of `z`?

 z = 2